Credit Suisse: Autocrats, criminals and human traffickers are said to have been customers

 No comment from Credit Suisse

-According to the media, Credit Suisse did not want to answer specific questions about this case or the other questionable accounts, but assured that it was adhering to the “highest standards of conduct”.
+According to the media, Credit Suisse did not want to answer specific questions regarding this case or the other questionable accounts, but assured that it was adhering to the “highest standards of conduct”.
 When the dpa news agency called, a spokeswoman declined to comment on Sunday.

 According to internal bank data, numerous heads of state and government, ministers and heads of intelligence services, as well as oligarchs and cardinals, were clients of Credit Suisse.